 - Optimize Your Concrete Mix: Using low-heat cement; aggregate substitutes such as fly ash, limestone, or slag; and low water-to-cementitious materials are all good ways to optimize your concrete mix for heat retention in cold weather.

-- Use Insulation: Like heating blankets, this allow you to control temperature differentials between the core and the surface of your slab.
+- Use Insulation: Like heating blankets, this allows you to control temperature differentials between the core and the surface of your slab.

 - Cool Concrete Before Placement: This can be done using chilled water, chipped or shaved ice, or liquid nitrogen.